MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaExternalIndustryDataInboundFlow.md

 # New-MgBetaExternalIndustryDataInboundFlow

 ## SYNOPSIS
-Create a new inboundFileFlow object.
+Create a new inboundFlow object.
-The following prerequisite resources are required when you create an **inboundFileFlow**:
+The following prerequisite resources are required when you create an **inboundFlow**:

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgExternalIndustryDataInboundFlow](/powershell/module/Microsoft.Graph.Search/New-MgExternalIndustryDataInboundFlow?view=graph-powershell-v1.0)

 ## SYNTAX